alexandremathiasdonnat/Quantitative-Research-Projects/0-Stochastic Calculus/05-PDEs_For_Option_Pricing/README.md

 They form the theoretical and practical core of PDE-based option pricing.

-## 2. P1-Adaptive_PDE_solvers/ (interactive project)
+## 2. Project C - Black–Scholes Log-Space Finite-Difference PDE Pricer for European and American Options (Free-Boundary via Brennan–Schwartz Projection)/ (interactive project)

 A standalone mini-project I developed: a pricing engine built on top of the algorithms from the Theory notebooks.

 **Features:**

-- Fully interactive solver (maturity, strike, vol, rate, grid sizes, etc.)
+- Notebook-driven pricing dashboards (maturity, strike, volatility, rate, grid resolution)
-- Numerical BS PDE solver (European call)
+- Finite-difference Black–Scholes PDE solver for European options
-- Brennan–Schwartz LCP solver (American put)
+- American option pricing via Brennan–Schwartz projection
-- Price curves + full numerical surfaces
+- Price curves and full numerical solution surfaces
-- Intuitive, lightweight, easy to experiment with
+- Lightweight, modular, and easy to experiment with

 Designed to explore how PDE pricing reacts when parameters move — just adjust, run, and visualise.